The Constituent Assembly and Other Questions Arising from the Recent Uprisings in Latin America

 Crucial role of the trade unions and the working class

-52. In Chile today, this process is at a very initial tentative stage and has not yet advanced to anything as developed as existed in 1970-73.
+8. In Chile today, this process is at a very initial tentative stage and has not yet advanced to anything as developed as existed in 1970-73.
 The revolution in Chile 1970-73 under the mass pressure of the working class developed to the point that it terrified the ruling class and imperialism.
 One year after the government was elected, it was taking steps to establish an ‘internet’ – Project Cybersyn – to coordinate production of the nationalised sectors of the economy throughout this vast country.
-Significantly, Allende in 1973 proposed a new constitution which he was initially considering putting to a plebiscite on September 11, 1973 – the eventual day of the military coup.
+Significantly, Allende in 1973 proposed a new constitution and he originally intended to call for a referendum on 11 September 1973 – the eventual day of the military coup.
 His proposals included recognising Chile as a state created by the workers; the judiciary to be structured to enable the construction of socialism; recognition of the rights of the Mapuches and the establishment of a Chamber of Deputies elected one per thirty thousand, and a Chamber of Workers elected directly by the working class!
 However, the leadership of the movement was imprisoned by its refusal to decisively break with capitalism and confront the capitalist state machine, allowing the military to seize power and crush the revolution.

 54. The spontaneous character of the Chilean movement is also reflected in the other social explosions which have taken place in some other countries.
 They include the absence of a party that represents the interests of the working class and all those exploited by capitalism.